 What are Cathode and Anode?

 Let us understand what cathode and anode exactly mean.
 They are both defined by the flow of current.
 Therefore, a cathode is an electrode from which the current exits a polarized electrical device.
-Likewise, an anode is the electrode from which a current enters into a polarized electrical device.
+Likewise, an anode is an electrode from which a current enters into a polarized electrical device.

 The terms were finalized in 1834 by William Whewell who adapted the words from the Greek word (kathodos), ‘descent’ or ‘way down’.
 William had consulted with Michael Faraday for the coining of the terms.